 Bluetooth ANT+ connectivity

 The best bike computer will sync with multiple different bluetooth devices.
-All the best cycling computers will connect via ANT+ or Bluetooth Smart connectivity, but most will connect using both.
-Everything from bluetooth connection to your smartphone app to connection to external sensors for your power data is via these methods.
+All the best cycling computers will connect via ANT or Bluetooth Smart connectivity, but most will connect using both.
+Everything from Bluetooth connection to your smartphone app to connecting to external sensors for your power data is via these methods.
 Gone are the days of a USB cable.